any-tdf/stdf/doc/guide/faq_en.md

 ## Q: Some components require props to be of type string, but passing number types is completely normal?

 A: Because these props are used as keys in the object within the component, strictly speaking, they should be of type string.
 If you pass a number, it will be converted to string, so passing a number or string type is possible.
 Choose according to personal preference.
+It should be noted that in the future, JSDoc will be used to add type declarations to the props of the component.
+Although it can be used normally, it is still recommended to pass the specified type.